-Management apply valuation techniques to determine the fair value of financial instruments where active market quotes are not available.
-This requires management to develop estimates and assumptions based on market inputs, using observable data that market participants would use in pricing the instrument.
-Where such data is not observable, management uses its best estimate.
-Estimated fair values of financial instruments may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date (see Note 14.6).
+Management uses valuation techniques to determine the fair value of financial instruments (where active market quotes are not available) and non-financial assets.
+This involves developing estimates and assumptions consistent with how market participants would price the instrument.
+Management bases its assumptions on observable data as far as possible but this is not always available.
+In that case management uses the best information available.
+Estimated fair values may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date (see Note 33).